The Church’s Liturgy rings in Christmas with a joyful noise. We hear today of uplifted voices, trumpets and horns, and melodies of praise.

 In Jesus, all nations to the ends of the earth will see the victory of God over the forces of sin and death.

-Jesus is the new King.
-He is the royal firstborn son and Son of God promised to David, as we hear in today’s Epistle (see Ps.
-2:7; 2 Sam.
-7:14).
+Jesus is the new king.
+He is the royal firstborn son and Son of God promised to David, as we hear in today’s Epistle (see Psalms 2:7; 2 Samuel 7:14).

 And as our Gospel reveals, He is the Word of God, the one through whom the universe was created, the one through whom the universe is sustained.